 We've all been there.
 It's pouring rain, and you're umbrella-less.
-Maybe you forgot your umbrella at home, or maybe you haven't purchased another once since that last storm reduced your old (and favorite) umbrella to bits of shredded cloth and a broken post.
-Guess you'll have to duck into the nearest pharmacy or gas station to purchase another cheap umbrella and just pray that a single gust of wind won't turn it inside out and render it useless... again.
+Maybe you forgot your umbrella at home, or maybe you haven't purchased a new once since that last storm reduced your old (and favorite) umbrella to bits of shredded cloth and a broken post.
+Guess you'll have to duck into the nearest pharmacy or gas station to buy another cheap umbrella and just pray that a single gust of wind won't turn it inside out and render it useless... again.

 Why do we keep buying the cheap umbrellas?
 It's presumably for the same reason we buy cheap sunglasses or gloves that barely keep our fingers warm.
 They will get scratched, broken, or most likely, lost in that vortex of the backseat of the car or left behind in a restaurant.
 We live in a disposable society for the most part, but there are some products that are still made to last, or at least have some sort of guarantee to give us peace of mind if we decide to fork over the cash for quality and durability.
 Umbrellas shouldn't be any different.

-Any umbrella, according to the ShedRain website, has over 75 working parts, which means that every umbrella on the planet has 75 reasons it could break no matter how much it costs.
-With these umbrellas, you can rest assured that they can be replaced or repaired if they do break, even if you have to pay for shipping.
-It's better than spending $25 or more each year to keep replacing all of the bargain umbrellas you've had to scramble for in a moment of downpour desperation.
+Any umbrella, according to the ShedRain website, has over 75 working parts, which means there's 75 reasons yours could break — no matter how much it costs.
+Fortunately replacing or repairing these umbrellas is a guarantee, even if you have to pay for shipping... and that's better than spending $25 or more each year to replace all of the bargain umbrellas you've had to scramble for in a moment of downpour desperation.

 Follow @dealnews on Twitter for the latest roundups, price trend info, and stories.
 You can also sign up for an email alert for all dealnews features.